 The word chowder is probably derived from the French word chaudière: a large cauldron aboard a ship into which fishermen would throw fish to make stew.

-Clam bakes have always been a popular event in Northern Ohio.
-In fact, the history of the clambake in Northern Ohio can be traced to just after the Revolutionary War when farmers whose farms and homes were destroyed by war were offered inexpensive land in the Western Reserve and Firelands which is now the North Coast of Ohio.
+Clam bakes have always been popular events in Northern Ohio.
+In fact, the history of the clambake in Northern Ohio can be traced to the just after the Revolutionary War when farmers whose farms and homes were destroyed by war were offered inexpensive land in the Western Reserve and Firelands which is now North Coast of Ohio.
 Fall clambakes were one the traditions the settlers brought with them.

-We feel that our clambake is one of the best because we purchase our food products from the best purveyors in the country and we have featured clambakes in October for the past twenty years!
-We purchase farm-raised Littleneck Clams from Maine, Prince Edward Island mussels from Nova Scotia, lobster caught off the coast of Massachusetts & Maine, and top quality, fresh and prepared just right.
+We feel that our clambake is one of the best because we purchase our food products from the best purveyors in the country and we have featured clambakes in October for the past thirty-six years!
+We purchase farm raised Littleneck Clams from Maine, Prince Edward Island mussels from Nova Scotia, lobster caught off the coast of Massachusetts & Maine.
+The finest quality, fresh and prepared just right.

 Amuse Bouche